860 Second St

 1971

-Patti Smith recites poetry including “Oath” which begins with “Christ died for somebody’s sins but not mine,” sings and reads by Lenny Kaye’s guitar accompaniment at the St Mark’s Poetry Project, Bowery, New York
+Patti Smith recites poetry including “Oath” with line “Christ died for somebody’s sins but not mine,” sings and reads by Lenny Kaye’s guitar accompaniment, St Mark’s Poetry Project, Bowery, New York

 1972